tomliked/selling-partner-api-sdk/java/README.md

 #### Credentials

 Before you can use the SDK, you need to be registered as a Selling Partner API developer.
-If you haven't done that yet, please follow the instructions in the [documentation](https://developer-docs.amazon.com/sp-api/docs/sp-api-registration-overview).
+If you haven't done that yet, please follow the instructions in the [SP-API Registration Overview](https://developer-docs.amazon.com/sp-api/docs/sp-api-registration-overview).
 You also need to register your application to get valid credentials to call SP-API.
-If you haven't done that yet, please follow the instructions in the [documentation](https://developer-docs.amazon.com/sp-api/docs/registering-your-application).
+If you haven't done that yet, please follow the instructions in [Registering your Application](https://developer-docs.amazon.com/sp-api/docs/registering-your-application).
-If you are already registered successfully, you can find instructions on how to view your credentials in the [documentation](https://developer-docs.amazon.com/sp-api/docs/viewing-your-application-information-and-credentials).
+If you are already registered successfully, you can find instructions on how to view your credentials in [Viewing your Application Information and Credentials](https://developer-docs.amazon.com/sp-api/docs/viewing-your-application-information-and-credentials).

 #### Minimum requirements